liaobrien/portfolio/README.md

 ## Credits

 CSS-Trick's [complete guide to flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) was an immense help to me as I built my web page.
+CSS framework Bootstrap is also being utilized.

 ## License